ec10K/Project-Euler/README.md

-# Project-Euler
+# Problem solving in C
 Project Euler problem solutions in C Ansi-style

-Other code is solutions to the problems discussed in C Programming Language 2nd ED
+Other code are solutions to the problems discussed in C Programming Language 2nd ED or Hac